wolfSSL/wolfBoot/IDE/IAR/README.md

 ```

 The script will generate a keypair.
-The file `ecc256.der` in the root of the repository contains the private key that will be used
+The file `wolfboot_signing_private_key.der` in the root of the repository contains the private key that will be used
 to sign valid firmware images.
-The file `src/ecc256_pub_key.c` now contains the public key that the bootloader embeds in its codebase
+The file `src/keystore.c` now contains the public key that the bootloader embeds in its codebase
 to use it later to verify the image.

 ### Compiling and linking the images

 Now both projects (wolfboot and wolfboot-test-app) can be compiled and linked.
 The two resulting images will be placed in the output directory `Debug/Exe`:
   - wolfboot.bin
   - wolfboot-test-app.bin